Chuck Versus the Tic Tac: Main Plot

 Back at Castle, Beckman congratulates the team on their success, but reveals the test came too late: Someone has already broken into the vault and stolen a prototype drug called Laudanol, an emotional suppressant designed for agents to control their feelings in the field.
 Chuck immediately asks if it could help him control the Intersect properly and realizes that was what Casey had removed from the vault.
 Believing that it was a loyalty test as part of their mission, Chuck reveals he saw Casey steal it.
 As Sarah reaches for her gun, and Beckman confronts Casey, he chooses to plead the 5th to avoid incriminating himself and is arrested.
 While a government team searches Casey's apartment for the drug, Chuck corners Morgan and views the tape he made of Casey's conversation with Keller.
-Chuck flashes and realizes that Keller works for the Ring and that Casey doesn't know his commanding officer is a traitor.
+Chuck flashes and realizes that Keller works for the Ring and that Casey does not know his commanding officer is a traitor.
 He confronts Sarah while she assists in the search of Casey's apartment, and insists they have to help him.
 Despite the risks, Sarah admits she's happy to see Chuck willing to help Casey and agrees.
 The two re-infiltrate the base in hopes their security recommendations have not yet been implemented, but are defeated almost immediately.
 When cornered by a team led by the security specialist, Chuck and Sarah play to his ego and convince him they are there to review the changes.
 He then leads them safely to the lower levels where, after another alert is triggered, Sarah knocks him out and steals the keycard needed to access the prisoner holding cells but they are too late.
 An explosion rocks the facility, and they enter in time to see Keller and his men breaking Casey out.
 Chuck tries to warn Casey that Keller is with the Ring, but Casey admits he already knows.